wix/react-native-navigation/docs/docs/layout-types.md

 ## sideMenu

-Expect center, left and right layouts. center: { stack: ... } is required to have a topBar in center screen of a sideMenu app.
+This layout allows to implement sidemenus, which can be opened by swiping from one side towards the other side.
+`left` and `right` are optional and contain the components, which gets rendered for the sidemenus. `center` is **required** and contains the main application, which **requires** to have a topBar aka `stack`.

 ```js
 const sideMenu = {